GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ## Preference Log

+- 2026-08-15: Required every macro or symbolic constant used as a Doxygen `@ref` target to be enclosed in backticks in all documentation contexts.
 - 2026-08-15: Assigned peripheral clock-gate query/mutation to RCC/application,
   prohibited peripheral Drivers from hiding gate transitions inside lifecycle or narrow APIs, and required `DeConfig()` to leave application-owned RCC and